ichbingautam/distributed-cache-service/README.md

 2. Sign up at [render.com](https://render.com).
 3. Click **New +** -> **Blueprint**.
 4. Connect your repository.
-5. Render will automatically detect `render.yaml` and deploy.
+5. Render will automatically detect `render.yaml` and deploy (defaulting to PORT 8000).

 To run a 3-node cluster locally: